 You wanted to do the right thing.
 You went out on a limb.
 You floated a conversation about values, or it got sprung upon you.
 It flopped.
 Badly.
 Now all you want to do is take it back so you can hide back into your shell.
 Pretend nothing happened.
 Pretend you didn’t just hear and see what you heard and saw.
 It doesn’t quite work that way.

 I have been bruised more times than I can count.
 Sometimes I learned things about time and place to have these conversations, and I fine-tuned my approach going forward (it takes two…).
 On some occasions, I cut people out of my life as a result (I don’t do this lightly.
 But just as a reminder, this is a valid move).

 Sometimes a conversation flopped spectacularly in the here and now.
 And then a few years later I got feedback by either that person, or people from that orbit, how much of a difference it made, and how that was a massively powerful intervention (sometimes you influence an organization more by leaving than you could by staying).
 And sometimes the content was right but the form and delivery might have been off on my part, which, too, is a learning opportunity.

-Holiday season is a prime opportunity to practice.
 Here are a few pointers to get yourself back together if needed.

 Rebound qualities matter

 On some occasions, your values in all their strength and delicate beauty will get crushed or people will start using this against you.
 If this happens, take the invitation to take a closer look, don’t ignore the pointers.
 This is where the stuff happens that truly matters.
 This can make you stronger in the long run.